aanis434/laravel-eshop/README.md

-## Following technology was used for developing of laravel-eShop:
+## Following technology was used for developing of laravel-eshop:

     PHP => 7.2.5
     Laravel => ^7.0